RobotOptimist/macivor/content/blog/getting-hired.md

 In fact, I want to name the recruiting angencies that I really loved working with.
 My only regret with them is that I could only take one job.

-Stafford Technology: They are a smaller firm, but very personable.
-They are great listeners and do a good job for businesses in Columbus.
+Stafford Technology: They are a smaller firm and very personable.
+They are great listeners with a thoughtful and flexible approach.

 Agility Partners: I really enjoyed working with them.
 We had several good conversations.
 They are very honest about what they see in the market place and potential fits.